 We are honored and excited to assist your family in having the conversations of a” lifetime.”
 Sharing and engaging in conversations around aging and dying are liberating and transforming.
 As we’ve experienced from the feedback of many, these conversations produce an emotional connection that leads to a deeper understanding of self and those whom we love.
 It removes much of the fear and uncertainty about the later stages of life.
 It is a tremendous gift to the family to know what matters the most to their loved ones, what planning (financial or otherwise) needs to happen and how to act on the others behalf in difficult times.
 By facing the later stages of life, including death, it frees us up to fully focus on living.

 The facilitation typically takes place over a two day period.
-Below is the general structure of the exercise:
+Below is the general structure of the program:

 2) Group discussion including:

 a.
-Initial feelings and thoughts about your email invitation;
+Initial feelings and thoughts about attending the gathering

 b.
 Comments and questions about the presentation

 c.
-Worksheet with a number of statements about what is or isn’t
+Worksheet prioritizing statements about what is or isn’t

-important using a scale of 1 to 5.
+important in later life.
 For example, how important is it to

 have an advocate who knows your values and priorities?

-3) If we still have time, discuss any new feelings and self discoveries following the above discussions.
+3) Discuss any new feelings and self discoveries following the above discussions.
 (This exercise proves to be extremely important even if individuals are reluctant to share their priorities.
 It starts the conversation internally and starts the desensitization of fear around aging and dying.)

 1) Video and discussion